 Cost: Adults (ages 13+); $25, Youth (2-12); $20

 7. Franklin Park Conservatory and Botanical Garden

-Travel through several continents and biomes from the Himalayas to the desert.
+Travel around the world and through several continents and biomes from the Himalayas to the desert without leaving the city.
 You’ll see over 400 species of plants displayed indoors.
 Other features of the property include the Palm House, built in 1895 and art installations by Dale Chihuly.